 What Role Hormonal Balance Play?

-If the hormones are not balanced or there is some issues with the menstrual cycle is, it's hard to believe that you cannot get pregnant.
+If the hormones are not balanced or there are some issues with the menstrual cycle is, it's hard to believe that you cannot get pregnant.
 Even if pregnancy does occur, the risk of miscarriage may increase.
 This is important for the male partner to know as well.
 Men can also have a hormonal imbalance as well, which may also create issues and difficulties in becoming pregnant due to poor sperm health or motility or sperm count, or other health-related issues.
+(2)

 What problems may women have?